cba85/tyme-googlecalendar/README.md

 # Tyme 2 csv file to Google Calendar csv file

-Bash ccript to convert a Tyme 2 csv file export in a Gogole Calendar file
+Bash script to convert a Tyme 2 csv file export in a Gogole Calendar file

 ## Installation